jgiorgioo/PPLTL/README.md

-# PDDL+LTL Dataset Generator & Compiler Tool
+# PDDL+LTL Dataset Generator & Compiler

-A modular and robust Python framework designed for the automatic generation, formal validation, and compilation of Automated Planning benchmarks (PDDL).
-The system supports both flat instance generation (unconstrained) divided by difficulty strata, and the dynamic injection of Linear Temporal Logic constraints over the past/present (PLTL/LTL) via Plan4Past integration, ensuring pure and mathematically sound synthetic datasets.
+A Python tool designed for generating, validating, and compiling Automated Planning benchmarks (PDDL).
+The project supports the generation of standard base instances (unconstrained) grouped by difficulty layers, and the injection of Linear Temporal Logic constraints (LTL) using Plan4Past to create constrained planning datasets.

 ## Key Features

-* **Multi-Domain Generation:** Native support for classic planning domains including GridWorld, Sokoban, and Goldminer.
+* **Supported Domains:** Generation logic for standard planning domains such as GridWorld, Sokoban, and Goldminer.
-* **Feasibility Filtering and Strict Validation:** Every generated instance is preemptively tested with the Fast Downward planner and formally validated through VAL before being archived into the definitive dataset.
+* **Automated Validation:** Every generated instance is tested with the Fast Downward planner and checked through VAL to ensure the problem is solvable and the plan is correct.
-* **Integrated LTL Constraint Compiler:** Automatically extracts valid targets and objects from base problems, compiles logical rules (Avoidance, Obligation, Ordering), and injects them into the domain by transforming them into standard PDDL axioms.
+* **LTL Constraint Injection:** Automatically extracts valid targets and objects from base problems to compile rules (Avoidance, Obligation, Ordering) into standard PDDL axioms.
-* **Centralized Error Handling:** Fault-tolerant architecture based on a universal generic loop and a centralized exception manager natively handling timeouts, missing solver binaries, and logically unsolvable constraints.
+* **Error and Exception Handling:** Centralized management for common pipeline issues, such as planner timeouts, missing binaries, or instances that become unsolvable after applying constraints.
-* **Interactive CLI Interface:** Intuitive terminal-driven menus to configure parallel or sequential batch-generation sessions.
+* **CLI Interface:** Terminal-based interactive menus to select domains, difficulty settings, and the number of instances to generate.

 ---